Why Email Encryption is a must have?

 Which encryption method is used for email?

-The most common encryption methods used for email are Transport Layer Security (TLS) for encrypting the email in transit and end-to-end encryption protocols like PGP (Pretty Good Privacy) and S/MIME (Secure/Multipurpose Internet Mail Extensions) for encrypting the content of the emails from sender to recipient.
+The most common encryption methods used for email are Transport Layer Security (TLS) for encrypting in transit and end-to-end encryption protocols like PGP (Pretty Good Privacy) and S/MIME (Secure/Multipurpose Internet Mail Extensions) for encrypting the content of the emails from sender to recipient.

 What is the best encryption email?